-We consider short-term investments to be all short-term, highly-liquid securities that have a maturity of less than one year at the time of purchase.
-Our short-term investments are classified as held-to-maturity and are recorded at their amortized cost on the Condensed Consolidated Balance Sheets.
-At March 31, 2013, and December 31, 2012, short-term investments consisted of approximately \$0.7 million held in a certificate of deposit set to mature on September 4, 2013, and, at March 31, 2013, only, \$20.0 million of short-term U.S. Treasury Bills that mature on June 27, 2013.
-Total income earned on these short-term investments is included in Interest income on the accompanying Condensed Consolidated Statements of Operations and totaled \$1,787 for the three months ended March 31, 2013.
-There were no short-term investments held during the three months ended March 31, 2012.
+We consider short-term investments to be all short-term, highly-liquid securities that have an original maturity of less than one year at the time of purchase.
+At both June 30, 2013, and December 31, 2012, all of our short-term investments were classified as held-to-maturity and were recorded at their amortized costs on the Condensed Consolidated Balance Sheets.
+At June 30, 2013, and December 31, 2012, short-term investments consisted of approximately \$0.7 million held in a certificate of deposit set to mature on September 4, 2013.
+During the three and six months ended June 30, 2013, we also held \$20.0 million of short-term U.S. Treasury Bills that matured on June 27, 2013, and were subsequently invested in a money-market deposit account.
+Total income earned on these short-term investments is included in Interest income on the accompanying Condensed Consolidated Statements of Operations and totaled \$3,350 and \$5,361 for the three and six months ended June 30, 2013, respectively.
+There were no short-term investments held during the six months ended June 30, 2012.